The new RFC Museum opened in 2013 in the Jack Dyer Grandstand following the $20 Million redevelopment of Punt Road Oval.

 In 1991, after 5 years of collecting information and memorabilia items, an Historical Committee was founded.
 Inaugural members were Bill Meaklim, Ron Reiffel, Roland Weeks, Jill Morris, Rohan Malley, Paul Hogan and David Norman.
-Carole Blake (an RFC employee at the time) and Bob Phillips (a Board Director) also made up the Committee.
+Carole Blake (an RFC employee) and Bob Phillips (a board director) also made up the Committee.

 In 2004, the Museum was structured under the governance of the RFC FPOA.
 The Museum was open every Thursday and, through a team of eager volunteers, often daily.
 This arrangement continued until 2007 when the Museum had to be closed to make way for a new building.
 Once the new $20 Million redevelopment of the Punt Rd oval is complete in 2012, the Museum will be re-opened in the Jack Dyer Grandstand.

 In 2013, following the new $20 Million redevelopment of the Punt Rd oval (completed in 2012), the Museum re-opened in the Jack Dyer Grandstand.